kiracp/beto-is-hot/README.md

 This Twitter bot is deployed on Heroku.
 It runs hourly, checks for new tweets talking about how Beto O'Rourke is hot, and retweets/favs them.
 This is my first Twitter bot!
 Here's how I did it.

+### Assumptions
+* This tutorial is written for a UNIX-based OS
+* Knowledge of basic command line tools
+* `git v2.5.4`, `node v5.6.0`, and `npm v3.6.0` are installed on your machine
+* Updated March 2018 - some things may change

 ### Getting started on Twitter

 I create a new Twitter account with a descriptive name (mine is called [@beto_is_hot](https://twitter.com/beto_is_hot)).